Palette-Labs-Inc/registry/rfcs/00001-lifecycle-apis.md

 Independent parties can write `Service Modules` for various computational needs and sell them to `Personal Data Stores`.
 There should be ways for services to be discovered by `Personal Data Stores` and used at any point during the transaction lifecycle.
 A network token can function as a micro-payments layer to facilitate the exchange of services.
 It also introduces a novel business model for publishing algorithms that provide utility for the network.
 This approach enables the development of a diverse range of services, enhancing the network's possibilities.

 Independent third parties should be able to list their services in a publicly discoverable registry.
-Their services should be computationally verifiable and self-authenticating.

 ```mermaid
 sequenceDiagram